Ninja-Squad/ninja-squad.github.com/_posts/2019-05-12-angular-cli-8.0.md

 ## Ivy support

 You probably know that the main feature in Angular 8.0  is Ivy.
-The CLI provides a switch to give a try.
+The CLI provides a switch to give it a try.
 You can test it in a new project with:

     ng new project --enable-ivy